jrcomey/jrcomey.github.io/index.md

 These are my latest updates regarding my UAV simulation project.

+## Update 9: Pre-release Version
+_1 OCT 2020_

+After a significant re-write into a state-space format, the package is ready for distribution.
+I've written a report detailing the derivation of the model, and the usage of the package, into a report [which can be found here.](https://drive.google.com/file/d/1EIxjnbOIqtfoXwX7spQIT_mZe2SyvFg6/view?usp=sharing) There are plenty of features that I would like to add, but the basic functionality of the package, which is to provide a dynamic model for a generic UAV, is complete.

 ## Update 8: State-space Implementation and Explanation
 _12 SEP 2020_